MakenzieRoberts/S3_Data-Structures_Sprint1/README.md

 ### Setup

+1. First, the database needs to be restored locally.
+In pgAdmin, create a new database and restore it using the file ```Sprint1_Data-Structures_DB_Backup.sql```
 1. Before you start the program, please note that you must first alter ```config.js``` to use your credentials.
 It is currently using the 'default' credentials used for PostgreSQL/pgAdmin from our Database Programming and Processing class, so you'll most likely have to update the user and password properties.

    In ```config.js```, replace these user and password properties with your PostgreSQL credentials between the double quotes, and save the file.